Top 10 Ports in Terms of Container Traffic

 6. Basan Port – South Korea

-• North Port: Handles passengers and cargo.
+• North Port: Has passenger and cargo processing.

 7. Port of Hong Kong – China